yanchaoluo/foofactors/README.md

 ### Sets levels to the order in which they appear in the data: order\_appeared

-Here I create a function which set the order following appearance level. and this function will only return unique input levels,
+Here I create a function which set the order following appearance level.
+This function will only return unique input levels,

 ``` r
 factor(c("pear","apple","banana","banana","apple"))